Coimbatore–Chennai Central Superfast Express

 Coimbatore–Chennai Central Superfast express (Train Nos 12681/12682) is a weekly express train run by Indian Railways between Coimbatore city Junction and Chennai Central.

 Service

-The train starts on Fridays from Coimbatore and on Saturdays from Chennai Central, covering the total distance of 496 km in approximately 8 hours.
+The train starts on Fridays from Coimbatore and on Saturdays from Chennai Central, covering a total distance of 496 km in approximately 8 hours.

 Schedule

 Route and stations

-This train passes through 5 intermediate stations including Tiruppur, Erode, Salem, Katpadi and Arakkonam.
+This train passes through five intermediate stations: Tiruppur, Erode, Salem, Katpadi and Arakkonam.